MichalMrena/DecisionDiagrams/README.md

 Basic operations that can be used in apply are: `AND, OR, XOR, NAND, NOR`.
 Full list with corresponding operator overloads can be found in table below.

 #### Using diagrams
-Since a diagram is representation of a function you can evaluate it for given assignment of variables.Values of variables can be specified in different ways.
-It is up to you which one you pick. `evaluate` returns either `0` (false) or `1` (true).
+Since a diagram is representation of a function you can evaluate it for given assignment of variables.
+Values of variables can be specified in different ways. `evaluate` returns either `0` (false) or `1` (true).
 ```C++
 auto const val0 = m.evaluate(f, std::array  {0u, 1u, 1u, 0u, 1u});
 auto const val1 = m.evaluate(f, std::vector {0u, 1u, 1u, 0u, 1u});